SinbadTheSailor2005/Caesar-Cipher/README.md

  ✅ (-2 * 3)

-- Multiplication sign should not be omitted before open brackets
+- Multiplication and division signs should not be omitted before open brackets

 ❌ 5 (4-3)